ragTechDev/futurenet-research/docs/research/stakeholders/interview-transcripts/P05-sg-mum-6-and-9-transcript.md

 - Youngest

 ## Screens for Learning
-- Introduced age since young age, mostly for lessons
+- Introduced since young age, mostly for lessons
 - don't use phones but have their own ipads
 - don't get to use it all the time, only when they have lessons
 - lessons that they signed up from china